Viral infection in children aged 3 months to 4 years.

 - Inspiratory stridor (abnormal high pitched sound on inspiration):

-- Croup is considered mild or moderate if the stridor only occurs with agitation;
+- Croup is considered mild if the stridor only occurs with agitation;

 - Croup is considered severe if there is stridor at rest, especially when it is accompanied by respiratory distress.